Likatier tribe

 The Likatier tribe (in German Stamm der Likatier, known as Stamm Füssen Eins until 1998) is a pseudo-religious community of about 200 people (more than half being minors) who live and work together in Füssen in the south of Germany.
-Wolfgang Wankmiller founded the group in 1974. since there had been indecent assaults of children within the "Likatier", the group withdaw from public.
+Wolfgang Wankmiller founded the group in 1974. since there had been indecent assaults of children within the "Likatier", the group withdraw from public.
 Wankmiller is said to be father of 15 children from different women.

 The group is not a tribe in the usual sense, since anyone can become a member.
 It owns several houses and businesses in the city, and critics sometimes view it as a cult or sect, although members do not share a common well-defined religious or spiritual belief system.